Avīci (01)

-Avīci (01) is the fourth and final extended play by Swedish DJ and record producer Avicii.
+Avīci (01) is the fourth and final extended play by Swedish DJ and record producer Avicii, serving as the last release in his lifetime.
 It was produced by Avicii, Benny Blanco, Andrew Watt, Cashmere Cat and Carl Falk, and released through Avicii Music on 10 August 2017.
+The specific spelling of the EP is the name of a hell realm in both Hinduism and Buddhism (Avīci).

 Background

 On 27 June 2017, Rita Ora debuted a semi-acoustic version of "Lonely Together" at a private event at Annabel's in London.
 Avicii then shared one-minute snippets on Instagram, captioned "New music coming very very (very) soon!", with track titles as hashtags, followed by teasers of each track from the EP upon release.
 He said of the release: "I'm really excited to be back with music once again.
 It has been a long time since I released anything and a long time since I was this excited over new music!
 My focus on this first EP of the album was to get a mix of new and old songs: some that fans have been asking about and waiting for mixed with brand new songs that they have never been heard before!"

 In an interview with Pete Tong on BBC Radio 1, Avicii stated: "It's the first EP of 3, so the whole album will be released with the third EP."
 However, after Avicii's death in 2018, the EPs were cancelled and replaced with the posthumous release of Tim in 2019.
-As of January 2022, (01) remains the only EP in the series released.
+As of August 2025, (01) remains the only EP in the series released.